AmirHaytham/Mini-Udemy/README.md

 ## 🧐 About The Project

-> **Mini Udemy** is a simple learning website built with .NET using ASP.NET MVC for ITI summer 2020 internship.
+> **Mini Udemy** is a simple learning website as a final project built for our ITI .NET Web Development summer 2020 internship.

 ## ⚙ How it Works?!